CSC 236: Data Structures Website, Berea College

 Day 3: Outside of class

 - Read Chapters 6, 7, and 8 in C++ for Python Programmers for a possible reading quiz next class.
-Be sure you are logged in and do all activities to get credit!
+Be sure you go through Moodle and do all the exercises to get credit!

 - Fix any challenges you have had with the first two readings by going through Moodle.
 See your grades in Moodle and make them perfect by doing everything!